IHG® Rewards Traveler Credit Card

 Plus, like many hotel cards, IHG points aren’t as versatile and may not hold as much value as the points and miles offered by general-purpose travel rewards cards.
 Depending on how you travel, the IHG Rewards Traveler card may not be the best fit.

-New cardholders can earn 80,000 bonus points after spending $2,000 on purchases in the first three months.
-This is a big drop from the card’s previous bonus of 120,000 points with the same spending requirement.
-But since IHG property reward stays can range from 10,000 to 100,000 points, this offer still has good value.
-Plus, it’s similar to bonuses found with other hotel loyalty cards, though you’ll have to spend more with the IHG card.
-Hilton, for instance, offers 80,000 bonus points after spending $1,000 on purchases in the first three months of card membership with the Hilton Honors American Express Card.
+New cardholders can earn 120,000 bonus points after spending $2,000 on purchases in the first three months.
+This is a big jump up from the card’s previous bonus of just 80,000 points with the same spending requirement.
+Since IHG property reward stays can cost from 10,000 to 100,000 points, this offer has good value.
+Plus, it beats out the bonus value you'll find on other hotel loyalty cards (though you’ll have to spend more a bit more to earn it).
+Hilton Honors American Express Card offers : Earn 100,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the card in the first 6 months of card membership.
+Offer ends 04/05/2023.

 The IHG Rewards Traveler Card gives you plenty of chances to rack up points you can redeem in a number of ways, though your best redemption option will be to cover stays at eligible IHG hotels and resorts.
 Here’s a closer look at the card’s rewards program: